-It is a new government backed savings scheme that is designed to help you save towards your first home and your retirement.
+It is a government backed savings scheme that is designed to help you save towards your first home and your retirement.

-You can save up to £4,000 a year into a Lifetime ISA and the government will reward you with a 25% bonus based on the amount you pay in during the tax year*, up to £1,000.
+You can save up to £4,000 a year into a Lifetime ISA and the government will reward you with a 25% bonus based on the amount you pay in during the tax year, up to £1,000.
+Each tax year runs from 6th April to 5th April.

 You will have the option of using your Lifetime ISA as either a cash or stocks and shares ISA, but not an innovative finance ISA.